Oremus-Labs/ol-kubernetes-cluster/apps/workloads/ai-model-manager/README.md

 - `Role` - Permissions to manage InferenceServices in the ai namespace
 - `RoleBinding` - Binds role to service account
 - `OnePasswordItem` - Creates secret for git-sync credentials
-- `ServingRuntime` - qwen-vllm-runtime for ROCm-based vLLM inference
+- `ServingRuntime` - vllm-runtime for ROCm-based vLLM inference
 - `Service` (Knative) - model-manager application with git-sync sidecar

 ## Architecture